smith478/utilities/chess_tutor/README.md

 1.  **Install Ollama:** Make sure you have Ollama installed and running.
 You can find instructions here: [https://ollama.ai/](https://ollama.ai/)

+2.  **Install Stockfish:** You need to have the Stockfish chess engine installed.
+You can download it from the official website: [https://stockfishchess.org/download/](https://stockfishchess.org/download/)

+    On macOS, you can install it using Homebrew:
+    ```bash
+    brew install stockfish
+    ```

-2.  **Set up the virtual environment:** This project uses `uv` to manage the virtual environment.
+3.  **Set up the virtual environment:** This project uses `uv` to manage the virtual environment.
 To set it up, run the following commands:

     ```bash
     uv venv